 Perfect for: The informal counterpart to a formal dining room

 Proving that a relaxed look can be just as luxurious, this style is characterised by an inherent informality but always with a refined element.
-Furniture might be elegant but it’s also easy-upkeep making it a great place for early daytime meals or a suitable work or study station.
-A self-contained dining set up is a lovely addition to a kitchen and allows the host to keep an eye on the food and stay part of the meal.
-Refreshing colour palettes, banquettes and the freshest flowers are all mainstays of the look.
+Furniture might be elegant, but it’s also easy-upkeep making it a great place for early daytime meals or a suitable work or study station.
+A self-contained dining set up is a lovely addition to a kitchen and allows the host to keep an eye on the food whilst staying part of the meal.
+Well-designed furniture which doesn’t have to try hard and a nonchalant aesthetic are mainstays of this style.

 The look: Bleached woods, linen upholstery and natural touches